What is Cloud Computing?

 Implementing Security measures

 Multiple service providers mean multiple fronts to cover in terms of security.
-You need to have experienced personnel for implementing security and plugging the gaps left by one service provider to be filled by another.
-Standards need to be set for intrusion detection, vulnerability and threat assessment and authentication demands across all cloud service providers.
+You need to have experienced personnel for implementing cloud security and plugging the gaps left by one service provider to be filled by another.
+Standards need to be set for intrusion detection, vulnerability and cloud threat assessment and authentication demands across all cloud service providers.

 Potential for financial wastage

 If your organization doesn't require a multi-cloud setup, then it is foolish to implement one as the costs incurred would be very high without any return on investment.